MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Track document access and revoke access

-Once you've upgraded to version TBD, all documents are automatically registered for tracking when they are next opened.
+Once you've upgraded to version TBD, any documents not yet registered for tracking are registered the next time they're opened on a machine with the AIP unified labeling client installed.

-This means that administrators can start tracking document access, and revoking document access, using PowerShell cmdlets and the unified labeling client.
+Having your documents registered for tracking enables administrators to use PowerShell to track document access, and revoke access if needed.

-End-user can also revoke access for documents they've protected from the **Sensitivity** button in Microsoft Office Word, Excel, and PowerPoint.
+Once you've upgraded, end-users can also revoke access for documents that they've protected.
+To revoke access from Microsoft Office apps, use the new **Revoke access** option on the **Sensitivity** menu.

 For more information, see: